execonline-inc/CooperTS/README.md

 ```
 This will build the `appy` package, bump the minor version of the `appy` package, and then publish the `appy` package to the github npm registry.

+## Conclusion

+CooperTS provides a robust set of functional programming tools inspired by Elm, designed to enhance your TypeScript development experience.
+Whether you're working with utilities, patterns, or lower-level packages, CooperTS aims to simplify and standardize your workflow.
+For more details, examples, and updates, visit [cooperts.io](https://cooperts.io/).
+Contributions and feedback are always welcome!